CX330Blake/Black-Hat-Zig/src/index.md

 description: Hello hackers.
 Hello maldevs.
 Hello reversers.
 Nice to see you here to explore the dark power of Zig!
 ---

-## Explanation

-This index page introduces the Black‑Hat‑Zig project and links to all chapters of the e‑book.
-It acts as the landing page when browsing the documentation, highlighting the motivation behind the repository and providing quick access to each technique covered throughout the book.

 <p align="center">
   <img alt="GitHub License" src="https://img.shields.io/github/license/CX330Blake/black-hat-zig">
   <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/cx330blake/black-hat-zig">